Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

   * specific values for missing data that are not "NA" (e.g. "-9", ".") can be set with with argument `na = ...`

-  * the function can be sped up by setting values for the `col_types = ...` argument (e.g. character, numeric, date, et cetera)
+  * the function can be sped up by setting values for the `col_types = ...` argument (e.g. character, numeric, date, et cetera):

 ```r
 nass_corn <- read_csv("nass_corn.csv", col_types = cols(col_integer(), col_character(), col_double(), col_double()))